RustaceansKenya/driver-development-book/driver_book/src/intro.md

 A dev can iteratively work on this one project for a long time while improving on it and still manage to find it challenging on each iteration.
 You keep on improving.

-Moreover, the UART is needed in almost all embedded devices that require some form of I/O; making it a necessary topic for firmware writers.
+Moreover, the UART is needed in almost all embedded devices that require some form of I/O; making it a necessary topic for driver developers.

 The main aim here is to teach, not to create the supreme UART driver ever seen in the multiverse.